cuthbertLab/music21/buildDoc/rst/usingEclipse.rst

 2. Installing PyDev for Eclipse
 ----------------------------------------------

+(If you're on windows, be sure to install Python through the normal Windows installation routines, see :ref:`_installWindows`)

 PyDev is a Python IDE for Eclipse, which may be used in Python, Jython, and IronPython development.
 Installing PyDev must be done from inside Eclipse.